OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaLayerMaterial.md

         default: 0.5

-        <p>randomness of flake orientation.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">randomness of flake orientation.
 This parameter will only be used when layering two distinct glitter materials.</p>

     <h3>fallback_glitter_seed</h3>